Lanier Recovery Center

 This center treats substance use disorders and co-occurring mental health conditions.
 Your treatment plan addresses each condition at once with personalized, compassionate care for comprehensive healing.

 This center offers supportive treatment for adults who are beginning or continuing their recovery from substance use and co-occurring mental health concerns.
-Care is tailored to each person’s situation, providing structure, guidance, and encouragement at every stage of recovery.
-Programs are available on a flexible schedule, making treatment accessible for people balancing school, work, or family responsibilities.
+Lanier Recovery Center caters to each person’s situation, providing structure, guidance, and encouragement at every stage of recovery.
+Lanier runs its programs on a flexible schedule, making treatment accessible for people balancing school, work, or family responsibilities.

-Treatment is designed to help clients understand the underlying factors contributing to substance use and develop skills for lasting stability.
-Programs include day treatment, intensive outpatient care, and individual counseling, each focused on building coping skills, emotional balance, and healthy relationships.
-Therapists use evidence-based approaches in a collaborative setting that encourages steady progress and personal growth.
+Lanier aims to help clients understand the underlying factors contributing to substance use and develop skills for lasting stability.
+Programs include day treatment, intensive outpatient care (IOP), and standard 1-on-1 outpatient counseling, each focusing on building coping skills, emotional balance, and healthy relationships.
+Therapists use evidence-based approaches in a collaborative setting.

-Specialized programs for young adults and families are also available, offering opportunities to heal and grow together.
+Specialized programs for young adults 18 to 30 and their families are also available, offering opportunities to heal and grow together.
 These services emphasize communication, self-awareness, and shared responsibility, helping participants strengthen connections and prepare for future challenges.
 By involving families throughout the process, the center supports recovery that continues beyond treatment and into everyday life.

 This center treats substance use disorders and co-occurring mental health conditions.
 Your treatment plan addresses each condition at once with personalized, compassionate care for comprehensive healing.